 It was simply a pleasant hour of comedy; a great distraction to enjoy some mindless entertainment.

 Oh wait, let me clarify: I wasn’t talking about the latest episode of “The Tonight Show.”
-I’m not even talking about an episode hosted by Jimmy Fallon.
+I’m not even talking about one hosted by Jimmy Fallon.

-I’m talking about the good ole days of late-night TV when programs like “The Tonight Show” were simply about — gasp! — entertaining its viewers.
+I’m talking about the good ole days of late-night TV when programs such as “The Tonight Show” were simply about — gasp! — entertaining viewers.

-Fortunately, Johnny Carson “Tonight Show” episodes still air nightly on Antenna TV.
+Fortunately, it’s still possible since Johnny Carson “Tonight Show” episodes still air on Antenna TV.

 Remember When You Used To Tune In…To Tune Out?